-The five mentioned amino acids, and other large neutral amino acids are transported into the brain across the blood-brain barrier through a facilitative Na+-independent transporter named LAT1 (system L Amino Acid transporter), coded by the SLC7A5 gene.
-We investigated its expression in a model of Rett syndrome, the BIRD female mice.
-Remarkably, brain samples from Rett female mice showed a significant decrease in the expression of LAT1, compared to littermate controls (Figure 4C).
-This was observed at two different neurodevelopmental stages, 3 and 7 months old mice, pointing towards a potential involvement of amino acids brain transport and metabolism in the pathophysiology of several neurodevelopmental diseases. results
+Valine, leucine, isoleucine, threonine, tryptophan, tyrosine, and phenylalanine, along with other large neutral amino acids, are preferentially transported across the blood-brain barrier through a facilitative Na+-independent transporter named LAT1 (system L Amino Acid transporter), coded by the SLC7A5 gene.
+We investigated its expression in a model of RTT, the BIRD female mice.
+Remarkably, brain samples from RTT female mice showed a significant decrease in the expression of LAT1, compared to littermate controls (Figure 4B).
+This was observed at two different neurodevelopmental stages, 3 and 7 months old mice, pointing towards a potential involvement of amino acids brain transport and metabolism in the pathophysiology of several neurodevelopmental diseases.

+Integrating the results of the multivariate and univariate analyses showed that both disease groups appear to have altered concentrations of the same metabolites, even though RTT patients had more statistically significant differences (Figure 5A-B).
+Performing hierarchical clustering on only the selected metabolites resulted in perfect separation of patients and controls (Figure 5C-D), which further showed that only trigonelline and indole-3-propionic acid had increased concentrations in both groups of patients, while 3-hydroxyanthanillic acid was only increased in RTT patients.

-Although not profoundly studied in this paper, other metabolic routes appeared to be involved in the diseases pathophysiology.
+Although not profoundly studied in this paper, other metabolic routes appeared to be involved in the diseases’ pathophysiology.
 Besides amino acids metabolism, aminoacyl tRNA biosynthesis metabolism appeared over-represented.
 Other non- amino acids-related pathways included pentose phosphate pathway and TCA cycle, exemplifying the importance of energy and oxidative stress metabolism transversal to neurodevelopmental diseases.
-Finally, metabolites such as indole-3-acetic and indole-3-propionic acid pointed towards the importance of processes also related to brain metabolic regulation such as the gut microbiome and gut-brain axis.
+Finally, metabolites such as indole-3-acetic and indole-3-propionic acids pointed towards a possible involvement of the gut microbiome and the gut-brain axis in neurodevelopmental disorders.

 DISCUSSION